nithishdivakar/omnia_mea/_lc_notes/01h02 First and Last Position in a Sorted Array.md

 ---
 date: 2024-01-01 00:00:00 +0000
-index: 01h02
 layout: post
+slug: 01h02
 status: done
+tags:
+- binary search
-title: 01h02 First and Last Position in a Sorted Array
+title: First and Last Position in a Sorted Array
-tags: [binary search]
 ---

 ## Find First and Last Position of Element in Sorted Array [LC#34]